 Faith in God means faith in a Being who is at once Creator, Master and Sustainer of all creation.
 Everything has been made by Him and Him alone, and receives eternal sustenance from Him.
 There is nothing which can exist without Him.
 Consciousness of this and faith in God go hand in hand.
 As a consequence, a man of faith begins to look upon himself as a servant of God.
 In each and every thing he witnesses the glory of God, and every blessing he receives strikes him as a gift from God; hymns to the deity and remembrance of God spring from his heart like fountains.
-He lives, not-in forgetfulness, but in a state of acute awareness, all events being reminders to him of God.
-When he awakens from a deep and refreshing sleep, he begins involuntarily to thank his Lord for having blessed man with sleep, without which he would be in such a perpetual state of exhaustion that life, brief as it is, would become hellish for him and drive him to madness.
+He lives, notin forgetfulness, but in a state of acute awareness, all events being reminders to him of God.
+When he awakens from a deep and refreshing sleep, he begins involuntarily to thank his Lord for having blessed Acceptance of God as one's Lord is like making a covenant to place Him at the central point in one's life, so that He may become the pivot of one's thoughts and emotions.

+man with sleep, without which he would be in such a perpetual state of exhaustion that life, brief as it is, would become hellish for him and drive him to madness.
 When the sun rises high in the sky and sends its light to the world, dispelling the darkness of the night, his heart cries out in ecstasy, 'Glory be to God who created light.
 Had there been no light, the whole world would be a fearful ocean of darkness.'
 When, driven by hunger and thirst, he eats and drinks, his entire being is filled with heartfelt gratitude and, bewildered and amazed, he asks himself: 'What would become of men if there were no God to send us food and drink?'
 When in need, or if he is hurt, he looks towards God, calling upon Him for succour.
 When he encounters adversity, he accepts it as part of God's design, and if he is fortunate enough to earn profits or, in some other way, finds himself at an advantage, he is reminded of God's blessings and his heart is filled with gratitude.

 His achievements do not, however, fill him with conceit, nor do his failures crush him or even make him impatient.
 In all such matters, whether of loss or gain, his adoration of God is never impaired, nor does anyone or anything other than God ever become its object.
 No expediency ever makes him forget his Lord.